Secure-Platforms-Lab-W-M/MASC-Artifact/Documentation/plugins_readme.md

 # Plugin architecture
+You can code and run your own operators as plugins for MASC for **main scope**.
+Let's see how it's done!

 ## Running own plugins
 MASC supports 6 types of operators - 5 predefined operator types plus one more for any custom operator type that does not fall within these five.
 You can write your own operators for each of the 6 types.